DanielRossi1/AutoDock/README.md

 once the extensions have been installed and after launching the docker *run* script, in the menu on the left of VSCode you must select the whale icon (docker), and under the "individual containers" item you will find the container you have just launched with a green arrow next to it.
 By clicking with the right mouse button on it you will find "attach with VSCode", and this will open a new window for programming inside the docker.

 It's not over here, one last step is missing!
-Go to File>Open Folder -> enter "/home/user" as the path
+Go to File>Open Folder -> enter `/home/user` as the path

 ## Remote Host Connection 🛜
 The script `remote.sh` configurest the local host and the remote host in order to run the docker remotely but develop through VSCode on the local machine.
 It creates a local SSH key to be used later to attach docker to the remote container, and adds that key into the remote host `~/.ssh/authorized_keys`.
 Then it creates a local `~/.ssh/config` pointing to that remote host, with the generated key.
 Finally it updates a docker context on the local machine in order to connect and list the containers running on the remote machine.

+The difference between using a basic SSH connection on VSCode to connect to the host machine and establishing a remote container connection (still over SSH) is that, in the second case, it enables VSCode to discover running container on the remote machine and attach to them.
+This means that you can launch debug sessions.
 ```
-# Usage

 chmod +x remote.sh
 ./remote.sh
 ```